Spike Spencer: Career

 Spencer attended the University of Houston for four years.
-After doing a number of independent films, he met Amanda Winn-Lee, who suggested he audition for anime English dubbing at ADV Films.
+After doing several independent films, he met Amanda Winn-Lee, who suggested he audition for anime English dubbing at ADV Films.
 Spencer first landed a supporting role of Prime Minister Mikoshiba in Super Atragon, then a leading role of Takateru in Suikoden Demon Century.
 In August 1996, Spencer was cast as the lead role of Shinji Ikari in Neon Genesis Evangelion.
 After ADV Films' collapse, Funimation acquired the rights to the Rebuild of Evangelion movies.
-As part of Funimation's goal to get the service of the original voice actors from shows and movies they acquired distributing rights for, Spencer reprised Shinji in the movies.
+As part of Funimation's goal to get the service of the original voice actors from shows and movies they acquired distributing rights for, Spencer reprised his role as Shinji in the movies.

-Spencer has done commercials for Houston Cellular, Applebee's, Kroger, Chevrolet, and Subway.
-Spencer has done additional acting in live-action films and in TV series such as The Big Easy.
+Spencer has done commercials for Houston Cellular, Applebee's, Kroger, Chevrolet, and Subway, as well as additional acting in live-action films and TV series such as The Big Easy.

-Spencer also travels the world with his panel, Don't Kill Your Date (and Other Cooking Tips), which teaches Spencer's trademark "food game," giving dating advice for men, cooking tips, and easy dinner recipes.
+Spencer also travels the world with his panel, Don't Kill Your Date (and Other Cooking Tips), which teaches his trademark "food game," giving dating advice for men, cooking tips, and easy dinner recipes.
 Spencer's dating tips have been featured in USA Today and Men's Health.
 He also frequently writes dating tips for Neil Strauss, Carlos Xuma, and Singles Warehouse.

 Personal life

 Spencer was once married to Kendra Benham, who worked alongside him in Neon Genesis Evangelion as Maya Ibuki.
 Spencer holds a brown belt in aikido and a 2nd-degree black belt in Tae Kwon Do.
-Spencer is married to an entrepreneur, Kim MacKenzie, as of October 4, 2014.
+As of October 4, 2014, Spencer is married to entrepreneur Kim MacKenzie.
 He is a foodie and has a website called DontKillYourDate.com.
-Spike and Kim have two sons, one named Declan, who was born on July 29, 2017, and another named Colton Christopher, who was born on February 4, 2021, in Australia.
+Spike and Kim have two sons: Declan, who was born on July 29, 2017, and Colton Christopher, who was born on February 4, 2021, in Australia.